An Optimistic Algorithm for Online Convex Optimization with Adversarial Constraints: Introduction

-The rest of the paper is structured as follow: We present previous work in \cref{sec:related_work}, introduce the main assumptions and notation in \cref{sec:preliminaries}, and review optimistic OCO in \cref{sec:opt_oco}.
-In \cref{sec:opt_coco}, we present our meta-algorithm for the COCO problem and establish theoretical guarantees.
+The rest of the paper is structured as follows: We present previous work in \cref{sec:related_work}, introduce the main assumptions and notations in \cref{sec:preliminaries} and present the meta-algorithm for the COCO problem in \cref{sec:opt_coco}.
+We then present how the meta-algorithm gives static regret guarantees in \cref{sec:static}, dynamic regret guarantees in \cref{sec:dynamic} and how its application to the experts setting in \cref{sec:experts} and the contextual bandits in \cref{sec:bandits}.